-This French Potage is a great soup to have on had for whatever ails you.
-Feeling a cold coming on?
-Have some soothing French Potage.
-The French serve it in hospitals to nourish patients back to health.
+This French Potage is a great soup to sip on to give your immune system a good boost during cold and flu season.
+Apparently the French serve it in their hospitals to nourish patients back to health.

 Yield: 4 - 6 servings

 - 2 tablespoons extra virgin olive oil

 - 4 cups leeks, chopped (white and pale green parts only) - you'll need about 2-3 large leeks

 - 2 cups sweet potato, peeled and diced